 By default, all LAN and WAN interfaces on the Zyxel Device are in the same group and can communicate with each other.
 Create interface groups to have the Zyxel Device assign IP addresses in different domains to different groups.
 Each group acts as an independent network on the Zyxel Device.
+Devices in different groups cannot communicate with each other directly.
 This lets devices connected to an interface group's LAN interfaces communicate through the interface group's WAN or LAN interfaces but not other WAN or LAN interfaces.

-The Interface Grouping screens let you create multiple networks on the Zyxel Device (Section 15.2 on page 248).
+The Interface Grouping screens let you create multiple networks on the Zyxel Device (Section 15.2 on page 258).